Guns: Hollywood stars want exemplary films

 He is also signed by famous producers like JJ Abrams (‘Lost’), Shonda Rhimes (‘Bridgerton’) and Lucasfilm president Kathleen Kennedy.

-‘Cultural attitudes about smoking, drinking and driving, seatbelt use and marriage equality have all evolved in part through the influence of movies and television.
+‘Cultural attitudes regarding smoking, drinking and driving, seatbelt use and marriage equality have all evolved in part through the influence of movies and television.
 It’s time to start with the dangers of firearms’, says this letter distributed by the Brady Campaign, an association calling for stricter regulation of firearms in the United States.

 ‘We’re not asking everyone to stop showing guns on screen.
 We call on screenwriters, directors and producers to pay attention to on-screen gun violence and to promote gun safety,” the signatories continue.